danclab/laMEG/README.md

        conda create -n <env name> python=3.7

-   replacing &lt;env name&gt; with the name of the environment you would like to create (i.e. 'lameg')
+   replacing &lt;env name&gt; with the name of the environment you would like to create (i.e. 'lameg', or the name of your project)

 2. Activate the environment: